software-mansion/protostar/website/docs/cairo-1/02-installation.md

 Protostar is easy to install on Linux and Mac systems.
 In this section, we will walk through the process of installing and upgrading Protostar.

+### Requirements
+To use Protostar with Cairo 1, you need [Scarb](https://docs.swmansion.com/scarb/docs/install) installed and added to your `PATH` environment variable.

 ### Linux and Mac
 1. Open a terminal and run the following command:
 ```console